Rules of snooker: Match

 A match usually consists of a fixed, odd number of frames.
 A frame begins with setting up the balls as described above.
 A frame ends when all balls are potted, or when one of the players concedes defeat due to being too far behind on points to tie or beat the opponent's score.

 A match ends when one player has won enough frames to make it impossible for the other player to catch up.
 For example, in a match of 19 frames, the first player to win 10 is the victor.

-In most versions of snooker there is no time limit between shots.
-But in some the maximum time allowed for each shot is 60 seconds, otherwise a foul is incurred.
+In most versions of snooker, there is no specified time limit for a player to take a shot.
+However, the referee may issue a warning at his/her discretion, then award the frame to the opponent if the player takes too long to act.
+Other versions do set a time limit for each shot, such as 60 seconds, and impose a foul if the limit is violated.